-FG inaugurates FCCPC governing board, consumer protection tribunal - THE AUTHORITY NEWS
+FG inaugurates FCCPC Governing Board, Consumer Protection Tribunal - THE AUTHORITY NEWS

 “As you are all aware, this present administration has zero tolerance for any form of corruption and this stance must not be compromised in any way.

-“Government will punish any corrupt practices perpetrated by any board members as well as the management team,” Adebayo said.
+“Government will punish any corrupt practices perpetrated by any board member as well as the management team,” Adebayo said.

 Also speaking, Minister of State for Industry, Trade and Investment, Mariam Katagum, expressed delight on the composition of the two bodies, saying having a woman as chairman of the tribunal testified to the gender balance stance of the present administration.